 “One day I came across Timidria (Anti-Slavery partners in Niger).
 They explained to me that my situation of slavery was a crime, and that it was not endorsed by Islam, as I had always been told.
 I had always been led to believe that ‘God would punish any slave who disobeyed her master, and that the slave’s chances of going to paradise would be decided by her master.

-“When Timidria told me that she was a human being with the same rights as my masters, I decided to leave my masters, along with several of my relatives.
+“When Timidria told me that I was a human being with the same rights as my masters, I decided to leave my masters, along with several of my relatives.
 We had no belongings and no money.
 But we would have preferred to die of hunger than continue to live in slavery.

 Support our work